-The feedback received at the workshop is congruent with input received from the Council at the July 5, 2022 meeting and the latest discussions with the ad-hoc committee.
+Overall, the feedback received at the workshop is congruent with input received from the Council at the July 5, 2022 meeting and the latest discussions with the ad-hoc committee.
 As such, the following features are recommended by the ad-hoc committee and staff for inclusion in proposed cannabis land use policies:

 - 1. Delete the existing cannabis prohibitions in the Huntington Beach Zoning and Subdivision Ordinance (HBZSO): - a.
 Chapter 204.18 Prohibited Uses Medical Marijuana Businesses; - b.
 Chapter 204.20 Prohibited Uses Commercial Non-Medical Marijuana Businesses and Deliveries; and - c.
 Chapter 204.22 Non-Medical Marijuana Cultivation - 2.
-Allow cannabis activities consistent with the following land use and buffer restrictions:
+Feedback regarding buffers is mixed.
+At the July 5, 2022 meeting, the City Council majority (6 -1) expressed a preference for a 1000 ft. buffer from schools and sensitive uses.
+When staff prepared maps based on 1000 ft. buffers, it resulted in a loss of 193 parcels (compared to buffers at 1000 ft. for schools and 600 ft. from sensitive uses).
+The Ad Hoc Committee felt the loss of 193 parcels was too significant and are therefore recommending the following land use and buffer restrictions:

 a.
-Retailers
+Retailers (Type 10 Storefront Only)

 - i.
 Allowed in the Commercial, Specific Plan Areas and Industrial Zone with buffer restrictions - 1.
-Buffer Distance: 1,000 ft. from all schools (K-12), parks, licensed commercial day care centers, and youth centers.
+Buffer Distance: 1,000 ft. from all schools (K-12), and 600 ft. from all parks, licensed commercial day care centers, and youth centers. - a.

-- a.
 No buffer requirement between shops - 2.
 Buffer Measurement: Buffers are measured from occupied premises of businesses to the property line of sensitive receptors mentioned above. - ii.
 Exclude Downtown (SP5) and the Sunset Beach Specific Plan (SP17) areas - iii.
 Exclude Coastal Overlay Zone - iv.
 Delivery-only retailers can locate only in the Industrial Zone - v.
-Permitted in multi-storefront buildings b.
-Non-Retailers
+Permitted in multi-storefront buildings - b.
+Non-Retailers (Including Type 9 Delivery Only/Non-storefront Retailers) - i.

-- i.
 Allowed in the Industrial Zone only - 1.
 Exclude Specific Plan industrial properties - ii.
 Buffer restrictions will be same as Retailers above.